2 Tutorials

 [method] FETCH-RESOURCE MEDIUM (URL

-)) ARGSParse
+STRING(01)) ARGSParse

-object and fetch the resource using that.
+URLintoPURI:URIobject and fetch the resource using that.

 [method] FETCH-RESOURCE MEDIUM (URL

-) ARGSConvert
+PURI:URI) ARGSConvert

-into an instance ofSIMPLE-REQUEST
+URLinto an instance ofSIMPLE-REQUEST,REQUEST-WITH-UTF8-BODYorREQUEST-WITH-BINARY-BODYclass.Pass

-.
+ARGS(a property list) hasCONTENTproperty, check its type - if it is a string,REQUEST-WITH-UTF8-BODYis created, if a simple or octet vector,REQUEST-WITH-BINARY-BODY, if not present or nilSIMPLE-REQUEST.
 If it is something else, behaviour is undocumented.Note that some of the methods actually wait to get the responses.

 [method] FETCH-RESOURCE (NETWORK-STREAM

-) ARGSOpen HTTP/2 connection over the
+STREAM) (REQUESTGENERIC-REQUEST) ARGSOpen HTTP/2 connection over the

-and fetch the resource using this connection.Wait for the pending frames to actually receive the response.
+STREAMand fetch the resource using this connection.Wait for the pending frames to actually receive the response.

 Class of the new connection is taken from